-Integration Fields are still in beta and will be progressively deployed to all repositories.
-This feature allows you to connect your prismic.io repository to an external API.
-If you can't see the Integration Fields options in your repository's settings, don't hesitate to ask via the chat support or our Slack community.
+Integration Fields are in beta and will be progressively deployed to all repositories.
+This feature allows you to connect your Prismic repository to an external API.
+If you can't see the Integration Fields options in your repository's settings, don't hesitate to r via the chat support or our Slack community.

 In this article we'll show you how to create a new Integration Field for a custom API.
 If you want to know more about Integration Fields in general, you can learn the basics of Integration Fields.